Enens813/enens813.github.io/_posts/2025-07-12-my-new-post.md

 description: practicing how to write
 ---

-## How to create Github Pages blog?
+## How to create Github Pages blog like this?

 visit [the chipry template site](https://chirpy.cotes.page/posts/getting-started/) to learn from how to create github repo to write a new post